sreguera/kanren/README.md

 ## TODO

-* Stringize everything (maybe unneeded with reify)
+* Stringize pairs as lists, maybe
-* Infinite streams
+* Infinite streams. next as interface{} and then type dispatch?
 * Interleaving streams
 * User level functionality (reify, run, ...)
 * Can streams be implemented with channels?
 * Use reflect and Ifz data type to support Go types?
+* Comment functions and data types